 In an ordinate series of movers and things moved, where namely throughout the series one is moved by the other, we must needs find that if the first mover be taken away or cease to move, none of the others will move or be moved: because the first is the cause of movement in all the others.
 Now if an ordinate series of movers and things moved proceed to infinity, there will be no first mover, but all will be intermediate movers as it were.
 Therefore it will be impossible for any of them to be moved: and thus nothing in the world will be moved.
 (SCG 13.14, emphasis mine)

-Our result in (PP), however, is perfectly consistent with the series being infinite: all we need is for it to have a last member.
+Our result in (PP), however, is perfectly consistent with the series being infinite: all we need is for it to have a first member.
 This, for instance, is satisfied by the following series:

 where ω is the first ordinal infinity and n is some finite number.
-The question, then, is what the present result entails about the validity of the traditional treatments.
+The question, then, is what the present result means for the validity of the traditional treatments.

 On the one hand, the key property leveraged by thinkers like Aristotle and Aquinas is not that there are finitely many members, but rather that there is a primary non-derivative member.
 Now it’s possible that they conflated the question of finitude with the question of primacy, but it’s also possible that they merely used the language of infinite regress to pick out the case where there is no such primary member — something we might more accurately call a vicious infinite regress.
 Either way in the worst case they were slightly mistaken about why a primary member is needed, but they were not mistaken that it is needed.

 On the other hand, in the kinds of essentially ordered series Aristotle and Aquinas were considering, it is a corollary of (PP) that there are finitely many members in the series.
-In general, (S4) guarantees that every member (except the last one) has a next member, but it does not guarantee that every member (except the first one) has a previous member.
+In general, (S4) guarantees that every member in the series (except the first) has a previous member, but it does not guarantee that every member in the series (except the last) has a next member.
 It’s precisely because of this that there can be series with beginning and end, but with infinitely many members in between.
-However, if a series is such that every member (except the first one) has a previous member, then given (PP) that series will be finite.
+However, if a series is such that every member (except the last) has a next member, then given (PP) that series will also be finite.
 Now, each series discussed by Aristotle and Aquinas have this second property.
 And so they are somewhat justified in talking as they do.

-Finally, we might wonder why it is not sufficient to have a chain of infinitely many active derivative members, where each is made active by the one after it.
-After all, if the chain were finite the answer would be obvious since there would be one derivative member not made active by a next member.
-But in an infinite chain, it can be the case that each member is made active by the next.
+Finally, we might wonder why it is not sufficient to have a chain of infinitely many active derivative members, where each is made active by the one before it.
+After all, if the chain were finite we could pinpoint one derivative member not made active by a previous member.
+But in an infinite chain, it can be the case that each member is made active by the previous.

 Given this distinction the central question is what the conditions are for a series, considered as a whole, to be active.
 Naturally, the answer will depend on the kind of series we’re considering, but merely pointing to a series in which all members are active is not enough to show that such a series considered as a whole can be active — as the previous example illustrates.
 What we need is an account of the distinctive characteristics of such a series, and a derivation from these what the conditions for activity are when such a series is considered as a whole.

-In short, then, the mistake of the objection is that it confuses the activity of an infinite series considered as a part with the activity of an infinite series considered as a whole.
-The example does not contradict the present result since the objector has given us no reason for thinking the series in question is active when considered as a whole.
+In short, then, the mistake of the objection is that it confuses the activity of an infinite series considered as a part, with the activity of an infinite series considered as a whole.
+The example does not contradict the present result because the objector has given us no reason for thinking the series in question is active when considered as a whole.